MouXuanKang/SoundFieldINN/README.md

 # Sound field information neural network
-Sound field information predict with PINNs framwork, in this project-test i try to use peridynamic differential operator...
+Sound field information predict with PINNs framwork, in this project-test i try to use ~~peridynamic differential operator...~~
+PDDO seems not working,so i retrying split-stepping...

 ## Table of Contents